14 STATES HAVE ADOPTED COMPREHENSIVE COVID WORKER SAFETY PROTECTIONS SO FAR

 - notify workers when cases are found.

-In some states, such as Oregon, Michigan, and Nevada, enforcement is handled by state occupational safety and health agencies; in others, by health departments and the attorney general’s office.
+In some states, such as Oregon, Michigan, and Nevada, enforcement is handled by state occupational safety and health agencies; in others, by health departments, labor departments, and the attorney general’s office.
 Some states where federal OSHA has traditionally done enforcement are still figuring out how best to enforce these protections.

 Inexcusably, the Trump administration has abandoned its responsibility to ensure that workers and the general public are safe in this pandemic.
 As the number of workers infected with and dying from this disease continues to grow, it’s clear that a voluntary approach to worker safety is not mitigating this public health disaster.